ehmatthes/django-simple-deploy/docs/contributing/test_run.md

 ### Destroying the test project

 Make sure you destroy your test deployment.
 This is entirely your responsiblity, and if you fail to do so you will accrue any charges associated with a project deployed to the platform you are working with.
+No one associated with this project should ask you to keep a deployment alive for our troublehsooting purposes.

 ### Final thoughts

-If you have any final thoughts about how `django-simple-deploy` works, please share them in your issue.
+If you have any final thoughts about how `django-simple-deploy` works, please share them in the issue you created to track your test run.
 Thank you for helping out!

 ## What next?

-If you have done a test run and want to continue contributing, see the main [Contributing](index.md) page for other ways to help out.
+Feel free to do as many test runs as you want.
+For example you might want to deploy to a different platform, or try a different dependency management system, or deploy a different project.
+If you want to contribute in other ways, see the main [Contributing](index.md) page for a variety of ways to help out.